TMueller110/IoT-Mixer/README.md

 * Install Home Assistant on RaspberryPi (guide found on official website).

+* Download the MQTT broker (Mosquitto Broker Add-on).
+Configurations are done in the configurations.yaml file (please see this file in the repository for more information).

 * Configuration files need to be adjusted in Home Assistant. configuration.yaml and automation.yaml.

 * Home assistant dashboard.
 Edit the dashboard with the correct enteties